“You can discover more about a person in an hour of play than in a year of conversation.”

-I’ve found personally that a good way to understand what I know is to put myself in a situation where I’m not supposed to know it.
+I’ve found from first-hand experience that a good way to understand what I know is to put myself in a situation where I’m not supposed to know it.
 In this case, we will be working in time periods earlier than our own and trying to understand the conditions which operated there and then.
 Case in point: the Americans with Disabilities Act (A.D.A.) was passed by Congress in 1990.
 So by designing for, say, the WWII years circa 1943, it won’t apply to you, and in the process you may become more aware of its meaning and intention.
 By not having to meet its standards, i.e., forgetting it, you may have a heightened appreciation for the societal issue Congress will try to address forty-five years into that future.
 Their future is our past.
 [Something similar might also be said if our altered frame of reference were set today but in, say, Botswana or Thailand, places with cultural norms we aren’t used to and may not understand.]

 “What’s past is prologue” —William Shakespeare, “The Tempest”

 The overall goal for the Fall semester is twofold: #1) immersing ourselves in one project (type to be negotiated) in a late 19th or early 20th century context.
 Research both the building type and its historical context exactly as you would any studio design exercise and proceed accordingly.
 Try to be true to both the aesthetic and other circumstances of that place and time [which may vary among you] and, as I’m inclined to say, play in the sandbox of history.
 It may well be that some of my colleagues, past and present, see this as a waste of time.
 I do not; otherwise I wouldn’t be wasting yours.
 Frankly, I don’t have that much time left to invest poorly myself.

 Goal #2 for the semester involves bringing the Agincourt Project to some state of “completion” and adapting it as a website.
 Thankfully, we will have a computer specialist to guide that process.
 And I suspect all of us will benefit from that.